Protect yourself from scams

 - If you are contacted by someone who threatens to file a lawsuit against you, revoke your driver’s license, arrest you, or deport you, hang up and contact your ISSS advisor.
 The scammer might provide a fake IRS badge number, send bogus emails to support their call, or imitate a local police officer or Department of Driver Services employee—and they might know the last 4 digits of your social security number.

-- If you use Zoom, here are some safety tips from Emory Police to avoid “Zoombombers".
+- Here are some safety tips from Emory Police to avoid “Zoombombers."

 - USCIS tips - avoiding scams

 - ICE Tip Line

 - IRS tax scam tips video & IRS tax tip sheet

 - SSA tips to avoid scams & SSA Frequently Asked Questions on Fraud